FSA Administration For Employers: Compliance & Guidelines

 When employees use FSA funds, they’ll need to show that what they used the pre-tax dollars for was an eligible expense, such as deductibles and copayments, doctor and dentist visits, medications, and medical equipment like bandages and blood sugar test kits.

 You’ll need to set up procedures for substantiating these claimed medical expenses.
-If you use a TPA who offers a benefits debit card, some systems will automatically approve funds while, for others, employees may need to provide documentation or receipts.
+If you use an FSA TPA who offers a benefits debit card, some systems will automatically approve funds while, for others, employees may need to provide documentation or receipts.

 3. Dealing with Unused/Forfeited FSA Funds

-If employees still have unused funds, you can use the amounts for certain activities, including paying reasonable plan administration fees or reducing payroll deductions for all employees the following FSA plan year by the amount you’re contributing from forfeited funds..
+If employees still have unused funds, you can use the amounts for certain activities, including paying reasonable FSA administration fees or reducing payroll deductions for all employees the following plan year by the amount you’re contributing from forfeited funds.

 4. Adhering to the Contribution Cap

 Each year, there may be changes to the IRS limit of pre-tax contributions your employees can put into a healthcare FSA, either on their own or with your help.
-For 2021, the cap remains unchanged for FSAs at $2,750.
+As we mentioned earlier, for 2023, the cap for FSAs is $3,050.
 You’ll want to make sure plan documents reflect the contribution limits each year.